 How to Consistently Nail 1v1 Meetings: Geekbot 1-on-1’s

-With the latest Geekbot Monthly 1-on-1 feature, you can run effective one-on-one meetings directly in Slack.
+With the latest Geekbot Monthly 1-on-1 feature, you can prepare for effective one-on-one meetings directly in Slack.
+Regularly and with no extra time spent.

 Step 1: Decide Which Questions You’d Like to Send